-- 31. A bacterium has been isolated from a patient and identified as a grampositive rod.
+- 31. A bacterial species has been isolated from a patient and identified as a gram-positive rod.
 Knowing that it is a human pathogen, what structures would it most likely have?
 Explain your reasons for each choice. - 32.
-Another patient has a blood infection caused by a gram-negative bacterium.
+Another patient has a blood infection caused by a gram-negative bacterial species.
 Why might it be dangerous to prescribe an antibiotic to treat the infection? - 33.
 In the research lab, the gene for the cytoskeletal protein similar to eukaryotic tubulin is transferred into the DNA chromosome of a coccus-shaped bacterium.
 When this cell undergoes cell division, predict what shape the daughter cells will exhibit.
 Explain your answer.